Kagandi/anomalous-vertices-detection/data/README.md

 [Flixster][14] is a social movie site which allows users to share movie reviews, discover new movies, and communicate with others.
 We collected the data using a dedicated crawler during 2012
 ### Twitter
+[Twitter][15] is an undirected online social network where people publish short messages and updates.
+Currently, Twitter has 310 million monthly active users.
+According to recent reports, Twitter has a bot infestation problem.
+We used a dedicated API crawler to obtain our dataset in 2014.
+### Yelp
+[Yelp][16] is is a web platform to help people find local businesses.
+In addition to finding local business and writing reviews, Yelp allows its users to discover events, make lists, and talk with other Yelpers.
+In 2016 Yelp published several big datasets as part of the Yelp Dataset Challenge; one is a social network of its users. [[Source][20]]

 [1]: http://proj.ise.bgu.ac.il/sns/datasets/academia.csv.gz
 [2]: http://proj.ise.bgu.ac.il/sns/datasets/Cit-HepPh.txt.csv.gz